-- Medical Emergency: CYS management will notify parents immediately of any emergency related to their child/youth that requires, or appears to require, medical attention. - Communicable Disease: In the event of a communicable disease outbreak in a classroom, a sign is posted on the classroom door for all patrons.
-Parents of susceptible children, as defined by Multidisciplinary Inclusion Action Team (MIAT) requirements, are notified as soon as possible by phone.
-In the event of an immunization preventable disease outbreak in a classroom, patrons within the classroom will be notified individually by phone; in addition, a posting will be made at the entrance of the center for all patrons. - Acute Illness: CYS management will notify parents to come and pick up their child/youth when they become ill while attending a CYS program/activity. - Unusual Occurrence: CYS management will notify parents on a daily basis of any occurrence such as minor injury, biting, extreme behavior changes, and major developmental milestones the child (or youth as applicable) may be accomplishing soon. - Field Trips: CYS employees will inform parents and obtain parental permission for participation before any planned field trips (on or off the Installation) or occasions when the children/youth will be taken off CYS premises. - Information About Care: CYS management will make available to parents information requested concerning the care of their child/youth within the facility.
+- Medical Emergency: CYS management will notify parents immediately of any emergency related to their child/youth that requires, or appears to require, medical attention. - Communicable Disease: See Chapter 3. - Acute Illness: CYS management will notify parents to come and pick up their child/youth when they become ill while attending a CYS program/activity. - Unusual Occurrence: CYS management will notify parents on a daily basis of any occurrence such as minor injury, biting, extreme behavior changes, and major developmental milestones the child (or youth as applicable) may be accomplishing soon. - Field Trips: CYS employees will inform parents and obtain parental permission for participation before any planned field trips (on or off the Installation) or occasions when the children/youth will be taken off CYS premises. - Information About Care: CYS management will make available to parents information requested concerning the care of their child/youth within the facility. - Change in Personnel: CYS management will notify parents of major changes in caregiving employees, management personnel, and programming staff, particularly those involving the child's/youth's primary caregiver.

-- Change in Personnel: CYS management will notify parents of major changes in caregiving employees, management personnel, and programming staff, particularly those involving the child's/youth's primary caregiver. - Policy/Procedural Changes: CYS management will notify parents of upcoming major procedural changes (e.g., fees, operating hours) at least 30 days prior to implementing change. - Programming and Curriculum Changes: CYS will notify parents as to other changes in their child's/youth's program and/or curriculum.
+• Policy/Procedural Changes: CYS management will notify parents of upcoming major procedural changes (e.g., fees , operating hours) at least 30 days prior to implementing change.

+Programming and Curriculum Changes: CYS will notify parents as to other changes i n their child's/youth's program and/or curriculum ١.